jcp-org/jcp-org.github.io/docs/Request_Repo.md

       * The repository must include a detailed README.md with information about the projects intent and clear opportunities for engagement
       * Must live in the root directory.
-The contents of the README.md will be displayed on the project's Github page If you need help with the markup please refer to the official GitHub help page [5].
+The contents of the README.md will be displayed on the project's Github page If you need help with the markup please refer to the official [GitHub help page](https://guides.github.com/features/mastering-markdown/).
       * How to contribute section, linking to the CONTRIBUTING.md file (see below)

    * __Contain a LICENSE.md__